-There is also an online facility for submitting essays and mock exams answers for assessment and feedback.
+- an online facility for submitting essays and mock exams to your tutor.

-The programme has been developed by academics within the Department of Organizational Psychology at Birkbeck, University of London.
-This is the oldest and largest department of its kind in the UK, and it is a major provider of academic and professional training in organizational psychology and human resource management.
+The programme is developed by academics within the Department of Organizational Psychology at Birkbeck, University of London.
+The department is the oldest and largest of its kind in the UK and makes a major contribution to research in the field of behaviour at work.
+It is a major provider of academic and professional training in organizational psychology (also known as occupational psychology) and career management.